 Similarly, Extra, which was substituted with X-ray after complaints that the original words were too hard to understand in poor radio conditions.

 Code words have changed over the years, with experience fuelling improved word choices for maximum intelligibility.

-Medical professionals, law enforcement officials, banks or civilians who often need to talk over radio or even telephone, like call center workers, for example, find a spelling alphabet useful at times.
+Medical professionals, law enforcement officials, banks or civilians who often need to talk over the radio or even telephone, like call center workers, for example, find a spelling alphabet useful at times.

-The ICAO may seem a bit too militaristic for civilian use, so why not try the Western Union Phonetic Alphabet which uses more civilian-friendly (although very U.S. based) words like Adams, Boston, and Chicago.
+The ICAO may seem a bit too militaristic for civilian use.
+In that case, try the Western Union Phonetic Alphabet which uses more civilian-friendly (although very U.S. based) words like Adams, Boston, and Chicago.

 The next time you have to spell your name, or any other word for that matter, why not try using a few code words to get your message across clearly, as well as adding some fun into spelling?